iCasciola/iCasciola.github.io/content/Character Creation/_index.md

 ---
 title: "Character Creation"
 ---
 > DM!
 DM!
+I really don't want to read thousands of words of lore just to make a level one character

+> Well you're in luck, just go to the Quick Start page and read that, everything else is specifics that don't matter.

+> DM!
+DM!
 I want a gun!!!

 > And you shall have it, just talk to me because there's some specific lore about firearms that becomes important